School of Business

 Major Requirements (15 credits)

 At least 50 percent of credit hours applied to the major must be taken at USM.
 No more than 3 credits of internship can count toward the major.
-Students must earn a grade point average of 2.5 or higher in the 15 credits applied toward the major.
+Double majors are possible as long as no more than one course (3 credits) applied toward one major is applied toward the second major.
+No course may count for credit in both the major and concentration.
+Students must earn a grade of C or higher in each major course.

 Finance Major Requirements